iamawumpas/Metlink-Explorer/README.md

 - **Easy Setup**: Step-by-step configuration flow with API key validation
 - **Route Filtering**: Select routes by transportation type with alphanumeric sorting

+## Why this integration?
+Simply put I got frustrated :smile: trying to make my dashboard do things the entities couldn't/wouldn't/probably shouldn't do (but hey!
+It's my server I can stress it outas much as I want).
+It turns out that while the Metlink API uses the GTFS standard for publishing its scheduling data and real-time data, it does not fully conform to the standard.
+The result is many fields do not behave the way they were meant to, contain different data, or data is formatted incorrectly.
+I wanted an integration that gathers all of the data and fixes much of these errors into easy to use entities, that could then be used in a number Home Assistant Lovelace Cards, or custom cards that I want to create next.

 ## Installation

 You can install Metlink Explorer either manually or via HACS as a custom repository.